Idler (yacht): End of service

 Rumsey had the Idler towed to Fairport on October 17.
 It was tied up there for a year.
-Rumsey initially planned to have the yacht rebuilt as a steam-powered vessel, but abandoned this idea in October 1901 and had it stripped of all useable material.
+Rumsey initially planned to have the yacht rebuilt as a steam-powered vessel, but abandoned this idea in October 1901 and had it stripped of all usable material.

 On January 22, 1904, an ice jam on the Grand River swept the Idler and several other vessels out onto Lake Erie.
 The yacht was towed back to her berth, but on March 24 another ice jam broke the Idler free and took her out onto the lake.
 This time, the lake ice pierced the yacht's hull, and she sank.
 Rumsey sold the wreck, and the new owner intended to salvage the 6 ST of pig iron ballast in the yacht.
 He failed to take any action, and the United States Army Corps of Engineers dismantled and removed the wreck.